Lateral Bridge Clearances

 Designers should strive for a desirable quality of service for pedestrians.
 The width and quality of buffer between the sidewalk and the roadway influence the pedestrian’s sense of protection from adjacent roadway traffic.
 Physical barriers between the sidewalk and roadway such as trees and other landscaping, parked cars, and concrete barriers and guide rail may increase pedestrian safety and comfort, and therefore encourage higher levels of walking.

 The minimum width of a buffer strip is 3 feet (measured from the face of curb to the nearest edge of the sidewalk).
 The desirable width should be increased up to 6 feet when feasible.

 Grades and Cross Slopes

 The maximum sidewalk cross slope is 2%.
-The maximum grade is 12:1 (8.3%).For sidewalks along streets; however, the longitudinal grade of the sidewalk should be consistent with the grade of the adjacent roadway.
-If the 12:1 grade is not feasible due to topography and other physical constraints, the least practical grade greater than 8.3% should be used.
-When sidewalk grades steeper than 8.3% (12:1) for a maximum distance of 30 feet are unavoidable, a level 4 foot long landing should be included at regular intervals, if possible.
+The maximum grade is 12:1 (8.33%), however, the longitudinal grade of the sidewalk should be consistent with the grade of the adjacent roadway.
+If the 12:1 grade is not feasible due to topography and other physical constraints, then the grade should be developed to the extent feasible.
+When sidewalk grades steeper than 12:1 for a maximum distance of 30 feet are unavoidable, a level 4 foot long landing should be included if feasible (or at a distance that is practicable).

 The sidewalk should have a firm, stable slip resistant surface.
 A concrete surface is preferred; brick or concrete pavers may be used if they are constructed to avoid settling or shifting of bricks.
-Bituminous sidewalks may also be used.
+Hot mix asphalt sidewalks may also be used.
 It is important to avoid ponding on sidewalks.

-Public sidewalk curb ramps shall be provided where sidewalks permit pedestrians to cross curbs such as at:
+Public sidewalk curb ramps shall be provided where sidewalks permit pedestrian to cross curbs such as at:

 • Painted crosswalks at mid-block locations